wp-plugins/cyclone-slider-2/README.txt

 * Fix for a code typo error

 = 2.1.0 - 2012-11-16 =
-* Fix for slideshow not working when NextGEN 1.9.7 is active
+* Fix for slider not working when NextGEN 1.9.7 is active
 * You can now import images from NextGEN

 = 2.0.1 - 2012-11-09 =